applidget/mobicheckin-api-documentation/sections/guests.md

   // Use this field if you want a message that appear on the iOS device when the guest is checked-in.
   "message": "Vegan lunch",

-  // You can pass any other information abotu the guest in this hash.
+  // You can pass any other information abotu the guest in this array.
   "guest_metadata": [
     { "name": "Has a dog",  "value": "Yes" },
     { "name": "Birth year", "value": "1960" }